 Modern fireplaces often do away with the different elements which make up a traditional fireplace and create a safe and beautiful frame for the fire in other ways.
 For example, the firebox may be set in a statement wall clad which is clad with granite or marble.
 For modern fireplaces, engineered stones such as Quartzforms or sintered stones such as Lapitec are a huge hit as it’s easy to create a large surface with uniform colouring and texture.
 This means that you can easily match flooring to a fireplace surround and wall cladding.
 The stones also come in a vast range of colours, letting you mix and match as though you were choosing paint shades – anything from royal blue to lipstick red to natural and neutral shades.

-For help designing your new stone fireplace, get in touch with our experts at Surrey Marble and Granite who have over 20 years of experience manufacturing and installing beautiful stone fireplace designs.
+For help designing your new stone fireplace, get in touch with our experts at Surrey Marble and Granite who have over 23 years of trading and 30 years of experience manufacturing and installing beautiful stone fireplace designs.